-- 20 Based on the data provided by the SDCCD. - 21 A single FTE is equal to 30 CHEs, so there were 30,182 FTEs produced by students in FY 2021-22, equal to 940,110 CHEs divided by 30 (excluding personal enrichment students). - 22 This is based on students who reported their prior level of education to the SDCCD.
+- 20 Based on the data provided by the SDCCD. - 21 A single FTE is equal to 30 CHEs, so there were 31,325 FTEs produced by students in FY 2022-23, equal to 939,751 CHEs divided by the weighted average number of CHEs per student (excluding personal enrichment students). - 22 This is based on students who reported their prior level of education to the SDCCD.
 The prior level of education data was then adjusted to exclude dual credit high school students.